jsshargel/SEIM-Azure-Sentinel/README.md

 #

-- New up, we are going to create a custom log in Log Analytics Workspace.
+- Next up, we are going to create a custom log in Log Analytics Workspace.
 - Let's go ahead and head over there in the Azure portal.
 - Once there, and in our workspace, we head over to settings.
 - Under settings, we select "Tables" and then create a new custom log (MMA-Based).